mozilla/application-services/docs/building.md

                ```shell
                PYPATH=$(which python3); ln -s $PYPATH `dirname $PYPATH`/python
                ```
-                1. Recent brew installations of Python do not contain a `python`/`pip` symlink.
-You may be able to run the following to create them:
+                1. Recent brew installations of Python may create unversioned symlinks but not add them to your `PATH`.
+You can instead run `brew info python` to see their installation locations, and add the corresponding location to your `PATH`.
+For example:
                     ```shell
-                    brew uninstall python3
-                    brew install python3
+                        export PATH="/opt/homebrew/opt/python@3.14/libexec/bin:$PATH"
                     ```

         1. Install gyp: